How becoming skills-powered unlocks new talent pools in an ageing workforce

 Companies will need to adopt a more flexible, skills-focused approach to fully leverage the available talent pool.

-What is a skills-powered approach to work organisation?
+What is a skills-powered approach to work organization?

-A skills-powered approach organises work around skills rather than traditional job roles.
-Instead of defining jobs first and finding individuals to fit those moulds, this model starts by assessing individual capabilities and dynamically matching them to the work that needs to be done.
+A skills-powered approach organizes work around skills rather than traditional job roles.
+Instead of defining jobs first and finding individuals to fit those molds, this model starts by assessing individual capabilities and dynamically matching them to the work that needs to be done.

-The skills approach allows for much greater flexibility in how work gets executed rather than being limited by rigid job descriptions, allowing organisations to deploy talent through a variety of arrangements, including:
+The skills approach allows for much greater flexibility in how work gets executed rather than being limited by rigid job descriptions, allowing organizations to deploy talent through a variety of arrangements, including:

 The image represents a visual representation of various modern workforce strategies leveraging skills.
 It highlights five key concepts: